Simon Power (footballer): Norwich City

 In January 2018, Power joined Norwich City on an 18-month contract following a trial period with the club.

+Dordrecht loan

 Power agreed a two-year extension to his deal in January 2019, six months before it was due to expire, and also joined Eerste Divisie side Dordrecht on loan until the end of the season.
 He made 10 appearances for Dordrecht and scored one goal.

+Ross County loan

 On 4 July 2019, Power joined newly promoted Scottish Premiership side Ross County on loan.
 On 13 July 2019 he made his debut for the club against Montrose in the Scottish League Cup.
 However, he was recalled by Norwich in January 2020 after making just 4 senior appearances.

+Kings Lynn Town loans

-Later that month, he joined National League North side Kings Lynn Town on loan until the end of the season.
+In January 2020, he joined National League North side Kings Lynn Town on loan until the end of the season.
 He made six appearances and scored twice as Kings Lynn were promoted to the National League.

 In August 2020, he returned to Kings Lynn Town on a season-long loan.
 His loan was cut short in January 2021 in order to join Harrogate Town on a permanent deal, having made 13 appearances and scored two goals for the Linnets in all competitions.

 Harrogate Town

 On 18 January 2021, Power joined League Two side Harrogate Town on a free transfer.
-He made his first league appearance for the Sulphurites in the No. 30 shirt on 22 January 2021 in a 2-2 away draw at Salford, and scored his first league goal on 6 February in a 3-1 win at Crawley Town, a game which was also notable for being the solitary League Two appearance by Mark Wright for Crawley.
+He made his first league appearance for the Sulphurites in the No. 30 shirt on 22 January 2021 in a 2–2 away draw at Salford City, and scored his first league goal on 6 February in a 3–1 win at Crawley Town.